ging/fiware-idm-deprecated/README.rst

 VM Image
 ^^^^^^^^
-We provide an installation script that can be run within an Ubuntu virtual machine.
+We provide an installation script that can be run within a Ubuntu virtual machine.
 This script installs the whole Identity Manager, and sets it up to run in background.